 On the surface, the act of making a set of 2019 goals is positive.
 What could be wrong with trying to improve your habits?
 Surprisingly, quite a lot.
 Though your ideas may be well-intentioned, trying to achieve these resolutions without proper knowledge can be harmful and dangerous.
-Below are some of the typical pledges made after the clock strikes midnight on December 31st that can make 2019 your worst year if performed incorrectly.
+Below are some of the typical pledges made after the clock strikes midnight on December that worst year if performed incorrectly.
+Know Dangers New Years Resolutions to Your Health:

 - Reducing sugar intake – Considering the amount of added sweetness in everyday food products, this goal is worthwhile.
 However, if a cookie craving arises, many opt for packages with “low-calorie” or “sugar-free” labels.
 While this may seem like the perfect solution, these types of snacks are typically filled with artificial additives and chemicals.
 If you find yourself daydreaming about a slice of cake, it’s actually best to indulge in moderation rather than swear off all sweets.